tophf/view-image-video-info/README.md

 * network request for the info is now a pure HEAD query
 * almost all visible text was slightly reworded
 * the UI was slightly restyled
+* the icon was redrawn using a shutter image by [Freepik](https://www.flaticon.com/authors/freepik) as a base

 ![ui](https://i.imgur.com/tWZGFGE.png)